Self-Care for Kiddos: 5 Ways to Boost Wellness

 Self-care is essential to staying healthy and living a more vital, ease-filled version of ourselves.
-As a coach, part of my job is helping clients craft routines and systems that support self-care…and foster body-mind wellness.
+As a doctor and coach, part of my job is helping clients craft routines and systems that support self-care…and foster body-mind wellness.

 Beyond self-care for “Big People,” what about kids?
 How can we provide the “Little People” in our lives with a solid self-care foundation?
 How can we nurture mindful attention to their body-mind needs?